mxu24/BUSN31230-Final-Project/README.md

 * **Regional high-risk counties:** South **987**, Midwest **261**, West **83**, Northeast **3**
 * **Largest categories by estimated locations:** Chicken, Burger, Coffee, Pizza
 * **Top chains by estimated locations in the integrated file:** Chick-fil-A, KFC, Dunkin, Subway, Starbucks, McDonald’s

+---

+### 🤖 AI Acknowledgement & Usage Statement

+In accordance with academic integrity guidelines, this section outlines the specific, collaborative role generative AI played in the preparation of this project's data pipeline, technical workflows, and visualization strategy.

+* **Data Wrangling & Exploratory Python Visualization:** AI was utilized to write initial exploratory Python scripts to inspect the underlying structure of the original datasets.
+This helped identify data quality anomalies, structural gaps, missing coordinates, and text discrepancies across thousands of rows.
+We also used AI for initial drafts of Python visualizations.
+* **Data Cleaning & Standardization Workflow:** AI assisted in designing the logical workflows required to standardize data and ensure data aggregation within Tableau would not result in duplicate counts.
+* **Tableau Visualization Technical Instructions:** AI provided step-by-step guidance on fixing diagrams natively within Tableau.